tecnico-sec/Project-2025_1/project_scenarios.md

 ### Protection needs
 The tickets hold some sensitive information (buyer, seller, price and validation code).
 As such, the confidentiality of these fields must be ensured.
 Moreover, it is necessary to implement a validation mechanism that allows the verifier (the person in the event) to validate that this is a legit ticket.
 The validation mechanism must use some cryptographic operation.
 A ticket that was used cannot be reused.
-Ensure the following security requirement are met:
+Ensure the following security requirements are met:
-- [SR1: Confidentiality] Only the buyer, seller and validator can see the content of the ticket
+- [SR1: Confidentiality] Only the buyer, seller and validator can see the content of the ticket.
-- [SR2: Integrity 1] It is possible to validate a ticket using a code
+- [SR2: Integrity 1] It is possible to validate a ticket using a code.
-- [SR3: Integrity 2] If the ticket is illegally modified (for example, a normal seat for a VIP seat), such modification must be detected
+- [SR3: Integrity 2] If the ticket is illegally modified (for example, a normal seat for a VIP seat), such modification must be detected.
-- [SR4: Authentication] If an attacker steals a ticker they cannot use it to go to the event
+- [SR4: Authentication] If an attacker steals a ticket, then they cannot use it to go to the event.

 ### Security challenges
 #### Security challenge A
 The demand for these tickets has skyrocketed and there are uncountable cases of people selling the IST tickets in the black market for a higher price (which is illegal).
 Implement a buyer / seller protocol that allows the ticket holders to resell their tickets ensuring that they do not sell the tickets for a price higher than its real value.
 Also, ensure that each buyer can only buy a limited amount of 6 tickets (to avoid scrapers).
-Ensure the following security requirement are met:
+Ensure the following security requirements are met:
-- [SRA1: Authentication 1] Only authenticated users can buy tickets (users must authenticate themselves using some cryptographic mechanism)
+- [SRA1: Authentication 1] Only authenticated users can buy tickets (users must authenticate themselves using some cryptographic mechanism).
 - [SRA2: Authentication 2] A user may sell a ticket to other users, however, the buyer cannot overpass the limit of 6 tickets.
-- [SRA3: Validity] After a buyer sells a ticket they cannot attend the event, even if they stored a copy of the ticket code locally
+- [SRA3: Validity] After a buyer sells a ticket they cannot attend the event, even if they stored a copy of the ticket code locally .

 #### Security challenge B
 The sports teams at IST created the IST Box Seat, a special annual ticket that allows sports enthusiasts to attend any sports event throughout the year.
-These tickets are very expensive and IST allows the ticket owner to concede the ticket for an event if they cannot attend
+These tickets are very expensive and IST allows the ticket owner to concede the ticket for an event if they cannot attend.
-Ensure the following security requirement are met:
+Ensure the following security requirements are met:
-- [SRB1: Confidentiality] It is possible to share a annual ticket for a single event without sharing the ticket code
+- [SRB1: Confidentiality] It is possible to share an annual ticket for a single event without sharing the ticket code.
-- [SRB2: Validity] If a user shares his annual ticket for an event, he loses the right to attend the event
+- [SRB2: Validity] If a user shares his annual ticket for an event, he loses the right to attend the event.
-- [SRB3: Authentication] Tickets can only be used by their owner (either the owner of the annual ticket or the person he conceded the ticket)
+- [SRB3: Authentication] Tickets can only be used by their owner (either the owner of the annual ticket or the person he conceded the ticket).

 ----